Are You Single? It's Really OK.

 It seems that everywhere you look, from television and movies to advertising, the message is constantly being sent that you need a boyfriend or girlfriend to be complete.
 This message is a lie.
 Just ten minutes listening to popular music and it's obvious we are a society obsessed with romantic relationships.

-I have been thinking a lot lately about the benefits of not dating and the unnecessary drama and heartache a mixed-up dating relationship can cause.
-In comparison, singleness is a far better way to go.
-Here are just a couple of the many benefits a person can enjoy while being single.
+I have been thinking a lot lately about the benefits of not dating.
+Here are just a few of the many benefits a person can enjoy while being single.

 She's right.
 When you are not dating, you have much more time on your hands to do the things you really want to do.
 If you want to do nothing, or read a book or watch a movie, or hang out with friends, you can do it.
 Take advantage of your singleness to get to know a lot of different kinds of people.
 Find ways to be the best friend you can to those you care about the most.

-With all this being said, if you don't feel like you’re very free or fulfilled in your dating relationship, get out.
+With all this being said, if you are currently in a bad relationship...one where you don't feel free or fulfilled, get out.
 The sky will not fall.
 The sun will still rise in the morning.
 Relationships aren't supposed to feel like you're in prison.

 Being single is something to cherish, not to be afraid of.
 Being in a relationship is something to value, as well.
 But don't feel like you have to be in a relationship in order to be happy.
 Get to know yourself and God, and you can be happy, whether in a relationship with a bf/gf or not.